Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Discussion

-Overall, our results suggest that smartphones can facilitate effective expressive writing.
-Given their unique features, they can facilitate many types of rich interactions that are not available with other writing platforms.
+Smartphones can facilitate many types of rich interactions that are not available with other writing platforms.
 Auditory or haptic feedback~\cite{takami2022stressmincer} may be a possible direction to explore with expressive writing solutions For instance, Costa et al.~\cite{costa2016emotioncheck} showed how haptic feedback of heart rate could help users regulate their anxiety.
 Future systems could include deep breathing and mindfulness activities with emotional expression and examine how they could enhance cathartic effects and overall stress relief in conjunction with expressive writing tasks.
-Such multimodal, multi-approach experiences are fairly trivial to program with modern smartphones coupled with off-the-shelf wearable sensors, such as heart rate monitors.
 Multimodal interface and feedback designs for stress relief may thus lead to a new interdisciplinary research opportunity for HCI and psychology.
+Moreover, smartphones are excellently equipped for longitudinal data collection studies.
+While our focus here is on comparing the conditions (designs), a longitudinal study with a similar journaling application focusing on temporal changes would be interesting.
+Here, issues such as how participants perceptions evolve as a function of study progression, or whether their preferences shift over time would reveal important findings about the effects of novelty in similar deployments.